 SMA partnership with Tigo

 SMA has bought a stake in the power optimiser (optimizer) company Tigo which develops a product used for panel level monitoring, rapid shutdown, as well as power optimisation.
 In fact the TS4-R model optimiser (optimizer) is also modular, so it can be installed simply for monitoring and rapid shutdown, or if required the optional optimiser very easily slots in to the device.
 SMA engineered the new Sunny Boy models so that the Tigo TS4-R model will work seamlessly with the Sunny Boy 3.0 - 6.0 models.
 The big selling point of the Tigo TS4-R is that the power optimiser does not need to be installed on every panel in the solar system, it can just be added to a particular panel that will be affected by shade, thus reducing the cost significantly.

 Note that while SMA did manufacturer a Sunny Boy 240 micro inverter for a few years, they are not currently selling any micro inverters.
 We have mentioned that Fronius is a strong competitor to SMA in the small scale string inverter market, however we should note that Enphase poses serious competition with its micro inverters also.
 There is strong data to suggest that whilst the upfront cost of an Enphase system is higher, the ROI is often greater than that of a string inverter system.
 Read more about Tigo optimisers vs micro inverters in our forum.

-SMA is still moving ahead and constantly improving with more advanced monitoring, upgrades to its Sunny Boy the AV series and the new 3 phase version of the Sunny Tripower.
-Solar installers still love working with SMA products, particularly on large commercial jobs and we expect an increasingly strong performance by SMA in the residential sector going forward.
+SMA is still moving ahead and continuously improving with more advanced monitoring, upgrades to the Sunny Boy AV series and the new 3 phase version of the Sunny Tripower.
+Solar installers love working with SMA inverters, particularly on large commercial jobs, and we expect an increasingly strong performance by SMA in the residential sector going forward.